PolarBearPolar/ai_chatbot/README.md

 ```
 sudo docker exec chatbot python3 ingest.py
 ```
-- You may start using the application.
+- You may start using the application now.
--

 If you ever need to delete your RAG data from the vector database, run the following command:
 ```
 sudo docker exec chatbot python3 clear_vector_db.py